-- All students should keep in mind that enrollment below a full-time course of study may jeopardize progress toward a degree, financial aid, fellowship, loan deferment, or the visa status of an international student (see Full-time Enrollment above). - Some departments have established a minimum amount of credit for which their students must register. - The Graduate College has established a minimum amount of credit for which students with waivergenerating fellowships must register.
+- i.
+All students should keep in mind that enrollment below a full-time course of study may jeopardize progress toward a degree, financial aid, fellowship, loan deferment, or the visa status of an international student (see Full-time Enrollment above). - ii.
 Some departments have established a minimum amount of credit for which their students must register.